Zillion01/jpfaq/Documentation/Administrator/Index.rst

 #.
 If you like to restrict at the answers the additional IRRE tt_content types (for example allow only textmedia), check out Configuration/TsConfig/Page/pageTSconfig.tsconfig
 #.
 Check out Configuration/TypoScript/setup.typoscript for settings to exclude already displayed questions, configuring comment emails and Google Analytics tracking
 #.
 In the extension manager you can go to 'Configure' at jpFAQ to anonymize comment IP addresses.
 This is needed in for example Germany.
 #.
-If you want name and email in the comment form to be required (there is a simple JS frontend validation), just add the class jpfaqRequired at the fields in the FormFields.html files.
+Required fields the comment forms (there is a simple JS frontend validation), are determined by the class jpfaqRequired in the FormFields.html files.

 .. _admin-installation: